-What is Vesting
+What is Vesting?

 Why do you need a Vesting Schedule?

 Your vesting should accelerate upon a change in control of the company, such as a sale of the business.
 Such acceleration usually takes place either immediately upon the consummation of an ownership change (single trigger), or is conditional upon the executive’s termination within some specified time interval thereafter (double trigger).
 The Vesting Agreement must include a clause on acceleration to protect or at least compensate executives in the event of an acquisition.

 Standard vesting clauses typically last four years and have a one year ‘cliff’.
 This means that if you had 50% equity and leave after two years you will only retain 25%.
 The longer you stay, the larger percentage of your equity will be vested until you become fully vested in the 48th month (four years).
 Each month that you actively work full time in your company, a 1/48th of your total equity package will vest.
 However, because you have a one year cliff, if one of the founders leaves the company before the 12th month, then he or she walks away with nothing; whereas staying until day 366 means you get one fourth of your stocks vested instantly.
 As an entrepreneur, investing in vesting simply means protecting your company and rewarding employees for the contribution they make to your business.